Sorry, you need to enable JavaScript to visit this website.

 What are the nutritional benefits of mycoprotein?

-Mycoprotein is a rich source of protein and fibres, low in fat, and typically contains no cholesterol.
-It can be fortified with essential nutrients.
+Mycoprotein is a rich source of protein and fibres, low in fat and especially saturated fats, sugars and salt and typically contains no cholesterol.
+It is rich in minerals like calcium, zinc and iron and can contain essential vitamins like vitamine B12.

 Is mycoprotein allergen-free?